1994–1996 United States broadcast television realignment: Savoy, Petracom and Blackstar link with Fox

 In March 1994, Fox and Savoy Pictures established a venture called SF Broadcasting to acquire and operate additional television stations.
 Fox held no voting stock in the company—which instead was held entirely by Savoy Pictures chairmen Victor Kaufman and Lewis Korman—but supplied 58% of the original $100 million in capital.
 SF acquired four stations owned by Burnham Broadcasting in two separate deals: WLUK-TV in Green Bay, Wisconsin, on July 29, 1994, for $38 million, and WALA-TV in Mobile, Alabama, KHON-TV in Honolulu, Hawaii, and WVUE in New Orleans, Louisiana, one month later on August 25 for $229 million.
 The deal further upgraded Fox's affiliation base in two additional NFC markets.
 NBC protested the sale of WLUK before the FCC, alleging SF was a shell created by News Corporation to circumvent FCC limits on the amount of capital that a foreign company can invest in an American television station.
 This petition was soon followed with another protesting Fox's KDVR purchase and concurrent station sales in Dallas and Atlanta to Renaissance.
 NBC withdrew these and all other petitions against Fox on February 17, 1995.
+Relations between Capital Cities/ABC and Burnham soured after the SF sale, which had forced ABC to change stations in New Orleans.
+Burnham Broadcasting retained one station: KBAK-TV in Bakersfield, California, an ABC affiliate.
+After six months of negotiations with CBS affiliate KERO-TV, owned by McGraw-Hill, an affiliation switch was confirmed on August 22, 1995, and KERO-TV switched to ABC and KBAK-TV to CBS on March 1, 1996.

 I sometimes think there are a lot of people out there who are giving us credit for being a lot smarter than we are.
 We're simply investing in companies that believe in our business plan and are attracted to affiliations with our network, just like NBC and ABC are out investing in operators who believe in their business plan.